Alberta's Industrial Heartland - project updates

 Rezoning was approved in fall of 2017 to allow for an extension to Keyera’s existing salt cavern storage facilities.
 Keyera has also purchased all Sasol land holdings and any information regarding its use will be shared in future updates.

 Quest Carbon Capture and Storage (CCS) Project is a joint venture of Shell, Chevron, Marathon, Government of Alberta and the Government of Canada.

-Now operational, this $1.35 billion project will capture, transport and store (permanently underground) over one million tonnes of CO2 a year from Shell’s Scotford Upgrader in Strathcona County – the equivalent to taking 175,000 North American cars off the road each year.
-Once the CO2 is captured from the three hydrogen units, it will be transported by pipeline up to 80 km north to the chosen injection wells.
+Now operational, this $1.35 billion project captures, transports and stores (permanently underground) over one million tonnes of CO2 a year from Shell’s Scotford Upgrader in Strathcona County – the equivalent to taking 175,000 North American cars off the road each year.
+Once the CO2 is captured from the three hydrogen units, it is be transported by pipeline up to 80 km north to the chosen injection wells.

 The Kinder Morgan Base Line Terminal is a joint venture with Keyera Corp.
-It will be a crude oil storage terminal located on land at Keyera’s Alberta Enviro Fuels facility in Sherwood Park, Alberta.
-The initial build will have 12 tanks with a total capacity of 763,000 m³ (4.8 million barrels) and is expected to be placed in service during the second half of 2017.
-There is potential for the terminal to expand its operations in
+It is a crude oil storage terminal located on land at Keyera’s Alberta Enviro Fuels facility in Sherwood Park, Alberta.

 Canadian Natural (CNRL) purchased assets from Shell, valued in the range of $12.7 billion.
-This includes ownership of the Athabasca Oilsands Project, 70% of the Scotford Upgrader, and the Quest CCS project.
-Shell will maintain ownership and operation of their refinery and chemical plants in Strathcona County, and will continue to operate the Scotford upgrader and Quest CSS.
+This includes ownership of the Athabasca Oilsands Project, and 70 per cent of both the Scotford upgrader, and the Quest CSS project.
+Shell will maintain ownership and operation of their refinery and chemical plants in Strathcona County, in addition to their existing land holdings, and will continue to operate the Scotford upgrader and Quest CSS.